 An encrypted version of your passwords is stored by 1Password and synced between devices, while a cached version is stored locally on your devices.
 In both cases, the encrypted vault file can only be decrypted with the master password you enter and the security key supplied by your device.

 Yes, any company or software can be hacked (although 1Password claims they have yet to be hacked).
+This is why it’s always best to use a double blind password with any password manager app.
 The question isn’t whether a piece of software can be hacked; rather, it’s important to consider what information can be obtained by said hack.
 In the case of 1Password, even if hackers stole your password vault file, they’d still need to steal your master password (which 1Password doesn’t have on their servers) and the secret key supplied by your device.
 In other words, a hacker would have to hack both 1Password, your personal device, and crack your password at the same time.

 Yes, there is no hard limit on the number of devices that can be tied to a single subscription with 1Password.
 That being said, because all devices will be tied to a single account, each device will have access to all your secure passwords.
 I recommend you only download 1Password on your personal devices that you use the most.